Kumarisakshigupta/Always_new_Jaukssssssss/README.md

 # Always_new_Jaukssssssss
 Whenever you click on it...
-It popped up with new jokes.
+It pops up with new jokes.